JoacimLord/The-Luna-Framework/README.md

 # "Debug" namespace

-Needs to be added to the UI function for usage in your application
+The Debug namespace contains my own version of a Dear ImGui panel that functions as a Console Log Window.
+To build the Debug Log Panel the Viewport needs to be initialized, <imgui> included in your Main file and the LFW::Application::BuildUI() added to your file.

 ```cpp
 	//Build your own UI here by declairing this function!
 	void LFW::Application::BuildUI()